PR4S4D/finding-lane-lines/README.md

 To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)

-# **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+### The goals / steps of this project are the following:

 - Make a pipeline that finds lane lines on the road
 - Reflect on your work in a written report